Lake Como is one of the most beautiful lakes in Italy. Is Lake Como worth visiting?

 - Above the Varenna (you can easily visit) is Castello di Vezio, a 12th-century castle with odd-looking ghost sculptures.
 Surprisingly, it has an exhibition dedicated to Lariosaurus, an extinct sea reptile from the Middle Triassic period.

 But among the three reasons, Villa Monastero, lying to the south of the village of Varenna, is probably the one you’ll like the most.
-Like villa Carlotta, Villa Monastero is also a villa that includes a museum and a botanical garden.
+Like Villa Carlotta, Villa Monastero is also a villa that includes a museum and a botanical garden.

-Must-See Place #9: Orrido di Bellano
+9. Orrido di Bellano

 Another unmissable place in Lake Como is the gorge in the town of Bellano, located north of Varenna.
 It is called Orrido di Bellano, and it is an impressive 15-million-year-old spectacular artwork of nature to see while in Lake Como.

 At the same time, the meanderings footbridges attached to the canyon walls of Orrido di Bellano, its high cliffs, and the sound of rushing water will totally be a unique experience when visiting Lake Como.
-Besides, if it did not rain before you come, you may witness mesmerizing blue water flowing in the middle of the gorge!
+Besides, if it does not rain before you come, you may witness mesmerizing blue water flowing in the middle of the gorge!